 DIY Natural Black Mold Cleaner Components

 • Distilled White Vinegar – The vinegar is a natural anti-microbial acidic liquid.
-It can kill 82% of mold types.
+It can get rid of 82% of mold types.

 - Tea Tree Oil – This essential oil also boast antimicrobial and antifungal properties.

-- Baking Soda – The baking soda will not only kill most types of mold, it also absorbs moisture from the area where it was found to help prevent it from growing again.
+- Baking Soda – The baking soda will not only get rid of most types of mold, it also absorbs moisture from the area where it was found to help prevent it from growing again.

 - Hydrogen Peroxide – This all purpose first aid staple boasts antifungal, anti-microbial, and antibacterial properties.